Michael Baldwin, poet, novelist, essayist and short story writer, was born on May 1st, 1930 in Gravesend, Kent. He died on February 3rd, 2014.

 In Step with a Goat

-Michael Baldwin is a gifted writer of poetry, novels, short stories and non-fiction.
+Michael Baldwin is an incredibly gifted writer of poetry, novels, short stories and non-fiction.

 Here is a short film of R J Dent’s collection of Michael Baldwin books: